 This drill pulls together both the kip swing & then adds a “target” to the toes to bar.
 Basically, you will start doing TTB to approximately 90 degrees, making sure you can string at least 5-7 together without any swing in between.
 Once you can perform that successfully, then you can raise your imaginary target” and slowly you will reach the bar.
 You can perform this straight leg or with a knee bend.

 TTB TIMING & STRENGTH DRILL WITH BAND

-To execute the drill start by pulling down on rig to begin beat swing.
+To execute the drill start by pulling down on the rig to begin the beat swing.
 Make sure you engage the lats by pressing down on the rig during the entire skill.
-Bend at hip to create the hollow pike position.
+Bend at the hip to create the hollow pike position.

 TRY 4 max effort sets (45-sec rest between sets).

 TOES TO BAR CADENCE DRILL WITH BAND ON BACK